Shilajit: “The Destroyer of Weakness”

 There are four primary chemical compounds in shilajit: fulvic acid, Tirucalloic-type triterpenoids, Di-benzo-alpha-pyrones, and 4-methoxy-6-carbomethoxybiphenyl.
 In addition, shilajit contains vitamins, minerals, amino acids, humic acids, chromoproteins, and other healthy phytonutrients.

-This same fulvic acid content is thought to be the source of its effectiveness against neurodegenerative disorders, as fulvic acid prevents tau protein self-aggregation into pathological filaments in the brain.
+This same fulvic acid content is thought to be the source of its effectiveness in supporting brain health, as fulvic acid assist the brain with healthy protein metabolism.

-It is believed that the lack of mineral and vitamin absorption through cell walls speeds up the aging process, or senescence.
+It is believed that the lack of mineral and vitamin absorption through cell walls speeds up the aging process.
 Fulvic acid allows the 40+ vitamins and minerals found in shilajit to enter into the cells of the body rapidly, prolonging cell life and promoting healthy blood, skin, bones, and tissue with minerals like silver, iron, silicon, manganese, copper, selenium, and zinc

-Clinical studies conducted for decades on animals with shilajit have shown positive results in memory and anti-stress enhancement, as well as antioxidant, anti-diabetic and immune system-
+Clinical studies conducted for decades on animals have shown positive effects on memory and stress chemistry, as well as healthy blood sugar levels and immune system support.

 In human males aged 45-55, Shilajit was discovered to significantly increase testosterone production in the body, enhancing spermatogenesis and promoting dehydroepiandrosterone (DHEA-S), the precursor to testosterone.
-In obese males, shilajit was clinically proven to reduce serum triglycerides and serum cholesterol while improving HDL (high-density lipoprotein) cholesterol.
+In obese males, shilajit was clinically proven to support healthy cholesterol levels already in the normal range.

 Shilajit was also shown to upregulate ECM-related genes that control muscle mechanotransduction, elasticity, repair, and regeneration.
 Due to its fulvic acid content, it also helps remove lactic acid from the muscles, making it a great pre- and post-workout supplement.